CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

     {{<figure src="/images/netq/inventory-devices-large-switches-tab-230.png" width="500">}}

-You can hover over any of the segments in a component distribution chart to highlight a specific type of the given component.
-When you *hover*, a tooltip appears displaying:
+<div style="padding-left: 18px;">You can hover over any of the segments in a component distribution chart to highlight a specific type of the given component.
+When you *hover*, a tooltip appears displaying:</div>

+<div style="padding-left: 18px;"><ul>
-- the name or value of the component type, such as the version number or status
+<li>Name or value of the component type, such as the version number or status</li>
-- the total number of switches with that type of component deployed compared to the total number of switches
+<li>Total number of switches with that type of component deployed compared to the total number of switches</li>
-- percentage of this type with respect to all component types
+<li>Percentage of this type with respect to all component types</li></ul></div>

     {{<figure src="/images/netq/inventory-devices-large-switches-tab-component-highlight-230.png" width="650">}}

-Additionally, sympathetic highlighting is used to show the related component types relevant to the highlighted segment and the number of unique component types associated with this type (shown in blue here).
+<div style="padding-left: 18px;">Additionally, sympathetic highlighting is used to show the related component types relevant to the highlighted segment and the number of unique component types associated with this type (shown in blue here).</div>

 {{< /tab >}}